-If you’re hunting for a rental investment property at an attractive price, you might be wondering when the best time of year to buy is.
+If you’re hunting for a rental income property at an attractive price, you might be wondering when the best time of year to buy an investment property is.

 However, if you decide to go the traditional route of searching for an investment property, you may find the holiday months bring other presents in the form of less competition and better deals.

-Here are five reasons why winter can be the best time of year to buy real estate:
+Here are five reasons why winter can be the best time of year to buy an investment property:

 1. Less competition